cs224/bomberman_rl/agent_code/agent_010_shred/README.md

 Prediction would then work by using TTL as an "inhibitor", e.g. do not take into consideration moves where TTL is too low (e.g. below 0.1/0.2 or so), and using the QQ-values as a goal, e.g. do what is most rewarding.

 I would also hope that the dual prediction would help to get sharper predictions for QQ for high QQ values and for TTL for low TTL values.
 This would take some pressure off predicting low QQ values correctly, so that more "neurons" can be used to predict the high QQ values correctly.

+## History as part of the regression input

+Another idea for improving the predictions would be to take the history for the last `N` moves into consideration for predicting the outcome.
+So rather than feeding 7 channels into the CNN you would feed `N` * 7 channels into the CNN.
+If history is to be taken then most likely at least the last 5 moves should be taken into account, so that putting a bomb and seeing its effect is part of the input state.